mariobkp/capstone_1/README.md

 </p>

-If I were to further research, I'd like to find Robusta coffee bean data to add, as well as try predictive regression as these factors are probably highly correlated with each other.
-I'd also like to delve into the time series data later on for factors like weather, time of year, and harvest years.
+In the future for further research, I would like to find Robusta coffee bean data to add, as well as revisit the inferential regresion for violations (like multicollinearity and heteroskedasticity).
+I would also like to perform predictive regression for more predictive power without having to worry about the aforementioned violations.
+Additionally I would like to delve into the time series data later on for factors like weather, time of year, and harvest years.

 <p align="center">